Care and Support Planning

 Our Commitment to Quality and Compliance

-Training is regularly reviewed against updates from the Care Quality Commission, Skills for Care and UK legislation, including the Care Act 2014, the Mental Capacity Act 2005 and the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014.
+This course is reviewed against updates from the Care Quality Commission, Skills for Care, and current UK legislation, including the Care Act 2014, the Mental Capacity Act 2005, and the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014.

 You can read more on our Quality Assurance and Compliance page.

-This course guides care and support planning principles and practice.
-It does not replace organisational policies, supervision or regulatory responsibilities.
+This page is for general guidance only and reflects current UK legislation and best practice as of the date of review.
+It does not constitute legal advice.
+This course provides guidance on care and support planning principles and practice in health and social care settings.
+It does not replace organisational policies, supervision, or regulatory responsibilities.
 Providers remain responsible for ensuring care delivery meets current UK legislation and CQC expectations.